10 newborn photography tricks to capture amazing images of your baby

 Lighting is the biggest consideration for any photographer.
 Understanding the complexities of light, and how to use your camera correctly in the available light, can be the difference between an amazing gallery of images and a set of ho-hum or blurry, grainy images.

 There are so many styles of photography and getting the light right plays the biggest part in preserving your memories in the best way.
 It’s an art.
 A newborn photographer might love dark, moody lifestyle images using only natural light, whilst another photographer might love bright, clean images using studio lighting or a big window with natural light.
-There’s no right or wrong, as long as your photographer understands how to use the light and creates consistent images so you know what to expect from your gallery.
+There’s no right or wrong, as long as your photographer understands how to use the light and creates consistent images so you know what to expect from your portrait photography.

 Getting the lighting right isn’t just about deciding between natural or studio light.
 It also helps a photographer to convey a story, and create an art piece.
 Photographers use the light the way another artist paints with colour.
 The way they use the light really shows off their style and allows them to take you into the moment they’re capturing.
 Look at your newborn photographer’s portfolio and take notice of how they’re using light to tell a story or highlight the subject in the image.
 If you connect with and feel the emotion they’ve captured in the images, you may have found a perfect photographer!